Alt-Shivam/RegistryForZarrCodecs/Others/CodecID_Naming_Convention.md

 # Naming Convention for Codec ID's.

-Currently, We have different 2 types of Codecs available in this **Codec Registry** i.e
+Currently, We have 2 different types of Codecs available in this **Codec Registry** i.e
 * NumCodecs
 * ImageCodecs

 The codecs from Numcodecs have already assigned with CodecID's, but Imagecodecs are not.
-So, For ImageCodecs without CodecID's, The naming convention will be, as follows:
+So, For ImageCodecs without CodecID's, The naming convention is, as follows:

 ```
 imagecodecs_{CodecName}